 Cynthia worked closely with our designer, Romain, to create her Bespoke+ spectacles.
 The frames are constructed from different pieces of coloured acetate that have been fused together, with an angular form along the bottom of the lens contrasting with the more organic curves of the top.
 The lenses are screwed into place, allowing them to appear to float above the frame, while an icon of a cloud and the sun appear at the tips of the temples, which are colour green and pink, to suggest flowers.
 Along the temple, the words 'a la poursuite du bonheur' are engraved, which means 'chasing happiness'.

 Cynthia's second pair of Bespoke+ frames are a rather sumptuous option.
 They feature many shades of laminated green acetate, and are imbued with a floret of real flowers suspended in the temples.
 Finished with custom brass hardware, custom engraving, and a softly tinted lens, these are a tough frame to beat.

-To learn more about our Bespoke+ service and see other frames we've made, click here, or send an email to firstname.lastname@example.org.
+To learn more about our Bespoke+ service, send an email to firstname.lastname@example.org.